Can dogs and ferrets get along?

 If a dog is too territorial, he can hurt your ferret if the ferret tries to steal his toys (ferrets traditionally are big thieves).

 You also need to consider your dog’s breed and instincts.
-Some dogs (like terriers) were bred to hunt rodents and other small animals, which means they have a natural hunting instinct that can be triggered by small animals.
+Some dogs (like terriers) were bred to hunt rodents and other small animals, which means they have a natural hunting instinct that small animals can trigger.

-When you make your initial introduction, make sure there is a barrier between the dog and ferret.
+When you make your initial introduction, ensure there is a barrier between the dog and ferret.
 For example, leave the ferret in a wire cage.

 Let the dogs and ferrets look at each other and sniff each other from a safe distance.
 Stay close.
-If the dog starts growling or ferret starts hissing, immediately take the dog out of the room.
-You can also give each a blanket of the other animal that has the pet’s smell on it.
-That way the animals can get used to each other’s scent.
+If the dog starts growling or the ferret starts hissing, immediately take the dog out of the room.
+You can also give each a blanket of the other animal with the pet’s smell.
+That way, the animals can get used to each other’s scent.

-Repeat the in-cage introduction until the dog and ferret start to behave normally around each other.
+Repeat the in-cage introduction until the dog and ferret behave around each other.

 Show each how you interact with the other